 This time around, instead of soaking the sticky parts in water with dishwashing liquid, I wet it and just poured the dishwashing liquid directly over the sticky parts.
 I lathered it and rubbed it off using my thumb.
-This would allow you to separate that sticky film.
-You can see me scraping off some of that sticky residue.
+Using this method, I was able to separate that sticky film coating the item.
+You can see me scraping off some of that sticky residue below.
 I tried to scrape off as much as I can using my fingers.
-If the sticky film does not rub off, you’re not using enough washing liquid.
+If you are doing yourself and the sticky film does not rub off, you’re not using enough washing liquid.

 I rinsed it off and tried to feel if it still had some stickiness.
 It’s hard to tell if there is still some sticky residue left if you don’t rinse it first since it is slippery from the dishwashing liquid.
 I had to redo the process several times to get rid of all the stickiness.
 Eventually, I managed to remove all that sticky film and the figure (in this case, the base) looks good as new.

-I proceeded to clean her hands with dishwashing liquid and once all the sticky film is gone, she looks good as new.
+I proceeded to clean her hands with dishwashing liquid using the same method I used for the Kurumi figure above.
+Once all the sticky film is gone, she looks good as new.